Monument im Fruchtland 3 3006 Bern

 The three gentle hills and smooth contours of the building complement the natural environment.
 Wonderful strolls await you in this area, which is bounded on all sides by open fields and a large park.

-When taking a trip through the paths of the Zentrum Paul Klee, you will regularly come across street signs with cryptic names.
+When taking a trip through the paths of the Paul Klee Center, you will regularly come across street signs with cryptic names.
 There are 18 different walkways surrounding the structure, all of which are titled after works by Klee.